 - A copy of the student's most recent transcript.

 All materials must be submitted to the DMP Coordinator by April 15th.
 The DMP Committee will decide on admissions to the DMP shortly thereafter.
 Applicants will automatically be considered for the Mastercard Scholarship, as well (see below).

 Students in the DMP must have a grade point average of 3.4 or better, both cumulatively and in the major, at the time of graduation.

 DMP Students are required to complete the following:

-- Satisfy the distribution rules for their MESALC major, including 6 credits at the 4000-level or above.
+- Satisfy all the distribution rules for their MESALC major (including the relevant majors capstone seminar), as well as take 6 credits at the 4000-level or above.